jokeyrhyme/jokeyrhyme.github.com/_posts/2013-09-24-1-pts_results_for_piops_on_aws_ebs_part2.md

 {% assign result = page.results[6] %}
 {% include ptsresulttable.html %}

-With 48 clients, we see one of those rare moments when performance variance with Provisioned IOPS is higher than without.
-Strange.

 {% assign result = page.results[7] %}
 {% include ptsresulttable.html %}